Epistle of Ignatius to the Magnesians: Background

 The Magnesian and Trallian churches had sent their bishops, Polybius of Trallis and Damas, in company with two presbyters from Magnesia to meet Ignatius who was being held at the nearby port of Smyrna on his way to execution in Rome, and Ignatius writes his letter to thank the Magnesian church.

 Content

 The epistle calls for unity and submission in the church.
 Ignatius also cautions against "false doctrines."
-In particular, he attacks those Jewish Christians who continued to observe the Torah:
+In particular, he attacks those Jewish Christians who continued to observe the Law of the Torah:

-He also advocates the idea that Christians should observe the Lord's Day every Sunday, rather than the Jewish Sabbath on Saturdays:
+Ignatius' letter to the Magnesians is often cited in support of the idea that Christians should observe the Lord's Day every Sunday, rather than the Jewish Sabbath on Saturdays.
+The text is often translated as:

+However, the text does not contain the word "day" [emera] but "life" or "living" [zontes] and can also be translated as "no longer Sabbatizing [observing the Sabbath in a judaizing way] but living according to Lord's way."
+Jesus indeed kept the Sabbath but rejected rabbinic regulations (See Mark 2:23-28 where Jesus calls himself "Lord of the Sabbath").